JustinFassio/recipe-generator/docs/auth/SEED_USERS.md

 - The script lives at `scripts/seed-users.ts` and uses `public.claim_username_atomic` to set usernames.
 - Profiles, user safety, and cooking preferences are populated for each user.
 - Each user has 9-10 recipes with comprehensive categories for thorough filtering system testing.
+- **Health evaluation reports** are seeded for Alice, Bob, and David to test Dr. Luna Clearwater functionality.
 - Categories cover all major dimensions: Course, Cuisine, Collection, Technique, Occasion, Dietary, Time, Dish Type, and **Mood**.
 - **Mood tags are automatically added based on existing category hints** - no manual tagging required.